How to control this in JavaScript without losing your mind.

 fn(); // "Hello, I’m undefined" (or global object in non-strict mode)

-Problem: once you detach greet
+Problem: once you detach greet, this gets lost.

-: Invoke with a Specific this
+2. call: Invoke with a Specific this

 Syntax: